adithyay19/adithyay19/README.md

 - 👋 Hi, I’m Adithya Prasanth
 - 👀 I’m interested in web & mobile application development
-- 🌱 I’m currently learning React & Flutter web
+- 🌱 I’m currently learning React Typescript
-- 💞️ I’m looking to collaborate on ...well nothing
+- 💞️ I’m looking to collaborate on anything React based
-- 📫 How to reach me ...
+- 📫 You can reach me on adithyatoch11@gmail.com

 <!---
 adithyay19/adithyay19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.